Bruol/cloud-computing-architecture-project/README.md

 python run_part_1.py benchmark
 ```

-This will generate the logs in the `part1/logs` folder.
+This will save the logs of the client-measure server in the `part1/logs` folder.

+This will run 3 iterations of each interference pattern in

+- NONE
+- CPU
+- L1D
+- L1I
+- L2
+- LLC

+Further the script will wait 60s between each run to ensure a particular run is not influenced by any previous runs.
+And it will wait until previous pods running interferences are terminated.